Training a Standard Wisteria

-- 10L or 15L pot, if repeating this I would start in the ground
+- 10L or 15L pot, (lesson learned - better to start in the ground in the final position)

-- A very strong support for the plant when in the large pot, not bamboo as I knew this would rot over a couple of years in the soil.
+- A very strong support for the plant when in the large pot, I didn't use bamboo as I knew this would rot over a couple of years in the soil.
 As it was, my broom handle support also rotted.
-This needs to be clear of the compost by the ultimate height of the standard plants clear stem, about 6 feet or more, if repeating this I would use the final metal support from the start
+There needs to be a clear height from compost/soil level by the ultimate height of the standard plants stem, about 6 feet or more, (lesson learned - use the final substantial metal support from the start)

-- Substantial metal final support for the tall and heavy plant, used after a couple of years when planting in the final position in the soil.
+- Substantial metal support for the tall and heavy plant, used after a couple of years when planting in the final position in the soil.

 Step one with standards is a bit nerve racking as it entails cutting off all shoots bar one which is to be the leader and trained up the support - so here goes....

 I screwed an off cut of hardwood (decking board as it happened) onto the end of a broom handle and planted them into a 10L pot.
-The little Wisteria was a bit lost to start with but grew into it's home.
+The little Wisteria was a bit lost to start with but soon grew into its home.

 There is now about a 2 year gap while it grew strongly up and outwards - this co-incided with a lack of photographs I'm afraid, so you have to imagine the interim stages!

 You have to be totally ruthless in removing side-shoots only allowing one strong stem to grow upwards.
 Leaves only that form directly from the stem can be left for now to provide the plant with food.
-Once the shoot has reached the required height, then train it onto a large horizontal X with wires between the arms, you will need to work out how to attach this to the upright support.
+Once the main shoot has reached the required height, then train it onto a large horizontal X with wires between the arms, you will need to work out how to attach this to the upright support.
 When enough leaves have formed at the top, the stem should be kept clear of all leaves and shoots which will continue to be produced every now and then, though in decreasing numbers.